 Be aware!
 Changing the document’s direction also affects this property.
 On right-to-left (RTL) websites, the start value refers to the right edge.

-Let’s see examples that really well explain the operation of this feature (recommended on desktop, on mobile it might be hard to understand the principle).
+The following examples explain the operation of this property well (recommended on desktop, on mobile it might be hard to understand the principle).

 Heads up: It doesn't look like your browser supports scroll snapping!
 Check Can I use for current browser support.
 Maybe try opening this CodePen in a different browser, like Chrome?